 Summary

 Managing Celiac disease is a life-long process and can involve a team of practitioners, potentially including a psychologist and family support.
 According to the ACG (American College of Gastroenterology) guidelines, consistent care and regular testing are needed for Celiac patients for improved outcomes.
 However, one out of four patients does not have regular follow-up visits and tests, increasing their risk for further health complications.
-Damage to the intestines can still occur even without signs or symptoms in patients with Celiac.
-Therefore, it is imperative for these patients to work with a qualified professional and complete regular testing.
+Challenges to the intestines can still occur even without signs or symptoms in patients with Celiac.
+Therefore, it is important for these patients to work with a qualified professional and complete regular testing.
 Functional medicine providers can offer comprehensive approaches that include functional labs for continued care and management of Celiac disease.